kingosticks/mopidy-tunein/README.rst

 The following filter values are available:

- - ``tunein/filter/stations``  Limits the search results only to stations
+ - ``tunein/filter/station``  Limits the search results only to stations
- - ``tunein/filter/shows``  Limits the search results only to shows
+ - ``tunein/filter/program``  Limits the search results only to programs or shows

 Project resources
 =================